craigerrington/stonkr/README.md

 # Instructions

-Requires that you've set up python as per the instructions [in the library repository](https://github.com/hzeller/rpi-rgb-led-matrix/tree/master/bindings/python).
+Requires that you've set up Python as per the instructions [in the library repository](https://github.com/hzeller/rpi-rgb-led-matrix/tree/master/bindings/python).
 Once you can run the Python examples, you should be good to go.

 Requires a *free* API key from [Finnhub](https://finnhub.io).